 - If you are hungry, snack on approved-HCG diet foods.
 Vegetables and fruits are great snacks.
 Have some sugar-free protein snack bars, yogurt, and nuts instead of processed snacks.

-Tips for snacking healthily while on the maintenance phase
+Tips for snacking healthily while in the maintenance phase

 - Combine veggies and fruits with healthy dairy.
 Yogurt and cottage cheese are excellent examples.
-Their pack with slow-burning carbs to help curb your hunger and cravings without adding excess calories.
+Their pack with slow-burning carbs helps curb your hunger and cravings without adding excess calories.

 - Snack on high-protein foods to help keep your hunger at bay.
 Eggs can make excellent morning snacks or pre-workout snacks.
 Other protein snack option includes peanut butter celery stick, almonds, veggies with yogurt dip, Trail mix, cheese slices, and roasted chickpea.